Steady5063/iOS-Automated-Accessibility-Demo/README.md

 ## Project Structure

-All of automated test cases live in the `a11yDemoUITests` folder.
+All of automated test cases live in the `a11yDemoUITests` folder or `a11ydemoTests`.
 Each test file contains different ways in which to test automatically for accessibility issues in UI regression tests.

 ### Accessibility Audit Example